Frictions in a Competitive, Regulated Market: Evidence From Taxis (with Guillaume Frechette and Alessandro Lizzeri) -- American Economic Review

 Abstract: We propose Monte Carlo Markov Chain (MCMC) methods for estimation and inference in game-theoretic models with a particular focus on settings in which only a small number of observations for a given type of game is available.
 In particular we do not assume that it is possible to concentrate out or estimate consistently an equilibrium selection mechanism linking a parametric distribution of unobserved payoffs to observable choices.
 The algorithm developed in this paper can in particular be used to analyze structural models of social interactions with multiple equilibria using data augmentation techniques.
 This study adapts the multiple prior framework from Gilboa and Schmeidler (1989) to compute Gamma-posterior expected loss (GPEL) optimal decisions that are robust with respect to assumptions on equilibrium selection, and gives conditions under which it is possible to solve the GPEL problem using one single Markov chain.
 The practical usefulness of the generic MCMC algorithm is illustrated with an application to revealed preference analysis of two-sided marriage markets with non-transferable utilities.

-The Value of Time: A High-frequency Revealed Preference Analysis (with Nick Buchholz, Laura Doval, Jakub Kastl, and Filip Matejka)
+The Value of Time Across Space: Evidence from Auctioned Cab Rides (with Nick Buchholz, Laura Doval, Jakub Kastl, and Filip Matejka)